SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 It's also worth noting that in the example above, the gains were fairly minimal, because the object format was very simple, but configurations can potentially become incredibly complicated, with multiple nestings and different variations required.
 In those cases, it becomes substantially easier to work with declarative code as it's easier to break the problem up into smaller pieces.

-By using more advanced React patterns (such as utilising `React.children` or **Compound Components**, which won't be discussed here), it's possible to create incredibly flexible, reusable logic, that's still easy to read and extend.
+By using more advanced React patterns (such as utilising `React.children` or **Compound Components**, which won't be discussed here), it's possible to create incredibly flexible, reusable logic that's still easy to read and extend.

 The form example below shows how a complex component, with schema validation and multiple pages could be expressed using a declarative syntax: